bogaudio/BogaudioModules/README.md

 The context (right-click) menu has an option to average, rather than sum, the inputs.

 A second context menu option, "CV mode", disables the saturation, which allows for precise summing (or averaging) of CVs.
 In this case the output is hard-clipped at +/-12V.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by the maximum polyphony of the input cables at any of the inputs.

 #### MATRIX88